Ga naar artikel navigatie Ga naar inhoud

 In chapters ‘Risk management’ and ‘Compliance’ of the report of the Fund Manager, the Fund Manager describes its procedures in respect of the risk of fraud and non-compliance with laws and regulations.

-As part of our audit, we have gained insights into the Fund and its business environment and assessed the design and implementation of the Fund’s risk management in relation to fraud and non-compliance.
-Our procedures included, among others, assessing the code of conduct, incident reporting and procedures to investigate indications of possible fraud and non-compliance applicable to the Fund.
-Furthermore, we performed inquiries with management and other relevant functions, such as the Risk and Compliance Officer and included correspondence with relevant supervisory authorities and regulators in our evaluation.
-We have also incorporated elements of unpredictability in our audit, by testing a selection of recharges from related parties to the Fund that have lower amounts and would otherwise not be tested, implemented new high-risk criteria in our journal entry testing procedures, changed our audit approach of rental income, and involved forensic specialists in our audit procedures.
+As part of our audit, we have gained insights into the Fund and its business environment and the Fund’s risk management in relation to fraud and non-compliance.
+Our procedures included, among other things, assessing the Fund’s code of conduct, whistleblowing procedures, incident reporting and its procedures to investigate indications of possible fraud and non-compliance.
+Furthermore, we performed relevant inquiries with management and other relevant functions, such as the Risk and Compliance Officer, and included correspondence with relevant supervisory authorities and regulators in our evaluation.
+We have also incorporated elements of unpredictability in our audit, by attending a meeting between the asset managers and the external appraisers and involving forensic specialists in our audit procedures.

 As a result from our risk assessment we identified the following laws and regulations as those most likely to have a material effect on the financial statements in case of non-compliance:

-Based on the above and on the auditing standards, we identified the following fraud risk that is relevant to our audit, and responded as follows:
+Based on the above and on the auditing standards, we identified the following fraud risk that is relevant to our audit, including the relevant presumed risk laid down in the auditing standards, and responded as follows:

 Risk:

-Management is in a unique position to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively, such as estimates related to the fair value of investment property.
+Management is in a unique position to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively, such as estimates related to the fair value of investment property and assets under construction.

 Responses: